cozy-labs/cozy-desktop/doc/usage/linux.md

 time consuming.

 So we decided to start with a solution that was easy for us to set up:
-[AppImage](https://appimage.org/).
+[AppImage][AppImage].
 Easy since it's included in electron-builder, the tool we already use to generate the Windows and macOS apps.

 User experience definitely won't be the best (it will look a lot like good old